 Single axle walking tractors, power tillers, small tractors with a simple belt drive transmission or single cylinder engine are not included in Off-Highway Research’s analysis.

-Asphalt finishers, also known as asphalt pavers, are used to distribute and lay asphalt on surfaces such as bridges and roads.
-Asphalt finishers of both crawler and wheeled types are included in Off-Highway Research’s reports.
-Most asphalt finishers are self-propelled / diesel fuelled while some are towed by the machine that provides the asphalt.
-The components of an asphalt finisher include a tractor or other such machine to drive it forward, an engine including hydraulic drives and controls, either drive wheels or, a hopper for receiving the asphalt, feeder conveyors and distribution augers.
+Asphalt pavers are used to distribute and lay asphalt on surfaces such as bridges and roads.
+Both crawler and wheeled types are included in Off-Highway Research’s reports.
+Most asphalt pavers are self-propelled / diesel fuelled while some are towed by the machine that provides the asphalt.
+The components of a paver include a tractor or other such machine to drive it forward, an engine including hydraulic drives and controls, drive wheels or tracks, a hopper for receiving the asphalt, feeder conveyors and distribution augers.

 The backhoe loader was originally developed by modifying agricultural or industrial tractors.
 They include a front loader bucket and a rear hydraulic excavator arm.
 They typically have a rigid chassis, although articulated models are available, and most fall in the 40-100 horsepower range, with both 2 wheel and 4 wheel-drive options available.